Boston Basin Rock Climbing

 The approach to Boston Basin starts directly from the parking pullout.
 After a short while, the trail climbs very steeply uphill and is very eroded.
 Stay on the trail, crossing several streams.
 Continue switchbacking uphill until out of the trees.
 Boston Basin lies at about 5700' .
 Campsites and a composting toilet (best crap you'll ever take) are located in Boston Basin.
 Several options for campsites are available.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Boston Basin:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Boston Basin:

 NW Face 5.8 5b 16 VI- 15 HVS 4c Washington